 Protect yourself, your home and your family from the dangers of fires during the holidays:

 Give your heat sources some space

 Heat sources too close to Christmas trees cause one in four winter fires, according to the USFA.
-The Red Cross recommends keeping your trees, candles and other decorations, such as rugs and wrapping paper, at least three feet from fireplaces, radiators, space heaters and heat vents.
+The Red Cross recommends keeping your trees, candles and other decorations, such as rugs and wrapping paper, at least three feet from fireplaces, radiators filled with oil, space heaters and heat vents.